Excel Waterfall Charts: How To Create One That Doesn't Suck

 1. Remember to set the totals

-Let's say we want to have this data table visualized with a waterfall chart: EBITDA of our fictional company for the years 2015, and 2016 and the individual contributions of 7 small business units to the change from 2015 to 2016.
+Let's say we want this data table visualized with a waterfall chart: EBITDA of our fictional company for the years 2015 and 2016, and the individual contributions of 7 small business units to the change from 2015 to 2016.

 This shouldn't be too hard.
-Click inside the data table, go to the "Insert" tab and click "Insert Waterfall Chart" and then click on the chart.
+Click inside the data table, go to the "Insert" tab, click "Insert Waterfall Chart," and then click on the chart.
 Voila:

-This is correct, but in the chart, there are no Total columns, only Increase and Decrease.
-The first and last columns should be Total (start on the horizontal axis) and to set them as such, we have to double-click on each of them to open the Format Data Point task pane and check the Set as total box.
+This is correct, but the chart has no Total columns, only 'Increase' and 'Decrease'.
+The first and last columns should be Total (start on the horizontal axis), and to set them as such, we have to double-click on each to open the Format Data Point task pane and check the Set as Total box.

 You can also right-click the data point and select Set as Total from the list of menu options.